HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Lightly Managed Devices.md

 ## Creating Supplemental policy for new app installations or apps already installed

-If the app you are trying to allow isn't installed and when you try to install it you see a blocked/error message, you can use the following syntaxes to allow them to run and then automatically create Supplemental policy for them.
+If the app you are trying to allow isn't installed, and when you try to install it you see a blocked/error message, you can use the following syntaxes to allow them to run and then automatically create Supplemental policy for them.

 These methods also work for apps that were installed prior to deploying the "Signed and Reputable" base policy and now you want to allow them to run by creating Supplemental policy for them.